Diagrams, tables and charts

 Throughout primary school, your child will be taught to display results and explain results in charts, tables, diagrams – what's known as data handling.

-Whether it is reading co-ordinates on a grid, drawing bar charts, using Venn diagrams, recording results in a tally chart, sorting with a Carroll diagram or interpreting information on a graph or pictogram, in this section of the site you'll find lots of worksheets to help support all numeracy learning at school that involves collecting and reporting data.
+Whether it is reading coordinates on a grid, drawing bar charts, using Venn diagrams, recording results in a tally chart, sorting with a Carroll diagram or interpreting information on a block graph, a line graph or pictogram, in this section of the site you'll find lots of worksheets to help support all numeracy learning at school that involves collecting and reporting data.

 Data handling practice... the pirate way!